kenrector/sigma-cpv-kit/README.md

 File | Description
 ---- | ----
-cpcp/ | is a folder to contain files to support the CP-V cpcp release from Andrews University. cpcp/cpcp.tap | is a bootable CP-V PO tape configured for Andrews University Computer Center. cpcp/sigma.ini | is a simh V4 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration.
-You may wish to modify this file, particularly the MT and DP attach commands to suit your personal environment. cpcp/sigma-v3.ini | is a simh V3.12 initialization file. f00/ | is a folder to contain files to support the CP-V F00 release.
-There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/cpf0/$SUPER | is CP-V control commands to create :SYS,LBE and :F00SGEN,CPV users. f00/cpf0/cpf0.ini | is a simh initialization file. f00/cpf0/cpf0.tap | is a bootable CP-V F00 PO tape. f00/f00rad/cpf0.ini | is a simh initialization file. f00/f00rad/f00rad.tap | is a bootable CP-V F00 PO tape. pasc.tap | PASCAL from Montana State University.
-CP-V labeled tape, LT#PASC.058.3 cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
+cpcp/ | A folder containing files to support the CP-V cpcp release from Andrews University. cpcp/cpcp.tap | A bootable CP-V PO tape configured for Andrews University Computer Center. cpcp/sigma.ini | A simh V4/V4.1 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration. cpcp/sigma-v3.ini | A simh V3.12 initialization file. f00/ | A folder containing files to support the CP-V F00 release.
+There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/cpf0/$SUPER | CP-V TEL commands to create :SYS,LBE and :F00SGEN,CPV users. f00/cpf0/cpf0.ini | A simh V4/V4.1 initialization file for a disk swapper system. f00/cpf0/cpf0.tap | is a bootable CP-V F00 PO tape.
+This is a disk swapper system with two file system disks. f00/f00rad/cpf0.ini | is a simh V4/V4.1 initialization file for a RAD swapper system. f00/f00rad/f00rad.tap | is a bootable CP-V F00 PO tape.
+This is a RAD swapper system with two file system disks. pasc.tap | PASCAL from Montana State University.
+CP-V labeled tape, LT#PASC.058. cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same. lcmcpv00.pdf, lcmcpv01.pdf | provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum install and bring up CP-V on a Sigma 9 computer system.
 MTLU00.tap | is a bootable diagnostic progam also provided from Keith Calkins' archive.
 This doesn't run under CP-V, just boot it from mt0.